interledger/web-extensions-tech-test/README.md

 ## Challenge

 Write a web extension that once installed, detects all [`<link>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) on the active tab and dispatches a [custom event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) called `"ping"` on each of these elements.
-The custom event should contain a status property, which corresponds to the HTTP status that results from fetching the link href.
+The custom event should contain a `status` property, which corresponds to the HTTP status that results from fetching the link `href`.
 There is no popup or UI required for completing this challenge.

 ### Constraints